-(c) Due from District government
+(c) Due from District Government

-The amounts due from the District government as of September 30, 2014 and 2013 were \$37,669 and \$2,152, respectively.
-The amount due from the District at September 30, 2014 also includes approximately \$1,349 billings to the District's Department of Transportation (DDOT) for job inspections and approximately \$1,191 in payables to DDOT for construction of the Authority's infrastructure projects.
+The amounts due from the District government as of September 30, 2015 and 2014 were \$61,733 and \$37,669, respectively.
+The amount due from the District at September 30, 2015 and 2014 also includes approximately \$829 and \$1,349 in billings to the District's Department of Transportation (DDOT) for job inspections and approximately \$1,191 in payables to DDOT for construction of the Authority's infrastructure projects.
 The amounts due from the District also include amounts associated with the Authority's billing of the District Storm Water Fees.

-In September 2014, the District and the Authority entered into a Memorandum of Understanding (MOU) whereby the District agreed to fund up to \$58,579 of costs incurred by the Authority on the Northeast Boundary Neighborhood Protection Project.
-Amounts due from the District as of September 30, 2014 under this agreement amounted to \$38,782.
-The MOU calls for a payment of \$500 in January 2015.
-Payment terms related to the remaining amounts due from the District under the agreement are currently being finalized between the District and the Authority.
+On September 11, 2014, the District and the Authority entered into a Memorandum of Understanding (MOU) whereby the District agreed to fund up to \$58,579 of costs incurred by the Authority on the Northeast Boundary Neighborhood Protection Project.
+Amounts due from the District as of September 30, 2015 and 2014 under this agreement amounted to \$58,579 and \$38,772, respectively.
+Amendment No. 1 of the MOU dated September 1, 2015, calls for ten (10) equal installment payments of \$5,858.
+The parties agreed that the first installment payment is due on January 2016 and that each additional installment payment is due on January 15 of each year thereafter until the costs are paid in full.